Support union recovery in high-dimensional multivariate regression: Introduction

 \section{Introduction}

-The development of efficient algorithms for large-scale model selection has been a major goal of statistical learning research in the last decade.
-There is now a substantial body of work based on $\Lp_1$-regularization, dating back to the seminal work of \cite{Tibshirani96} and Donoho and collaborators~\citep{Chen98,Donoho01}.
+The development of efficient algorithms for estimation of large-scale models has been a major goal of statistical learning research in the last decade.
+There is now a substantial body of work based on $\ell_1$-regularization dating back to the seminal work of~\citet{Tibshirani96} and Donoho and collaborators~[\citet{Chen98}; \citet{Donoho01}].
 The bulk of this work has focused on the standard problem of linear regression, in which one makes observations of the form

-where $y \in \real^\numobs$ is a real-valued vector of observations, $w \in \real^\numobs$ is an additive zero-mean noise vector, and $\bX \in \real^{\numobs \times \pdim}$ is the design matrix.
-A subset of the components of the unknown parameter vector $\betastar \in \real^\pdim$ are assumed non-zero; the model selection goal is to identify these coefficients and (possibly) estimate their values.
-This goal can be formulated in terms of the solution of a penalized optimization problem:
+where $y \in\mathbb{R}^n$ is a real-valued vector of observations, $w \in\mathbb{R}^n$ is an additive zero-mean noise vector and $\bX \in\mathbb{R}^{n\times p}$ is the design matrix.
+A subset of the components of the unknown parameter vector $\beta^*\in \mathbb{R}^p$ are assumed nonzero; the goal is to identify these coefficients and (possibly) estimate their values.
+This goal can be formulated in terms of the solution of the penalized optimization problem

-where $\|\mybvec \|_0$ counts the number of non-zero components in $\mybvec$ and where $\regpar_\numobs > 0$ is a regularization parameter.
-Unfortunately, this optimization problem is computationally intractable, a fact which has led various authors to consider the convex relaxation~\citep{Tibshirani96,Chen98}
+where $\|\beta\|_0$ counts the number of nonzero components in $\beta$ and where $\lambda_n> 0$ is a regularization parameter.
+Unfortunately, this optimization problem is computationally intractable, a fact which has led various authors to consider the convex relaxation~[\citet{Tibshirani96}; \citet{Chen98}]

-in which $\|\mybvec \|_0$ is replaced with the $\ell_1$ norm $\|\mybvec \|_1$.
-This relaxation, often referred to as the Lasso~\citep{Tibshirani96}, is a quadratic program, and can be solved efficiently by various methods~\citep[e.g.,][]{Boyd02,Osborne00,lars}).
+in which $\|\beta\|_0$ is replaced with the $\ell_1$ norm $\|\beta\|_1$.
+This relaxation, often referred to as the Lasso~[\citet{Tibshirani96}], is a quadratic program, and can be solved efficiently by various methods~[e.g., \citet{Boyd02}; \citet{Osborne00}; \citet{lars}].